anproulx/reader2user/README.md

 - Runner Agent: Operates in a secure container to git clone, parse imports to reconstruct missing environments (beyond requirements.txt), and execute scripts.
 It captures all stderr logs for debugging.

 **4. Verification**
-- Reproducibility Agent: Performs a final statistical comparison between the local execution results and the metrics claimed in the original paper, flagging significant variances.
+- Reproducibility Agent: Performs a final statistical comparison between the local execution results and metrics claimed in the original paper, flagging significant variances.

 ### Prerequisites
 - Python 3.10+